 So, why not have both?
 The only bikes I know of that do have both are the SmartMotion Pacer/Catalyst which allow you to select which mode to ride in.
 Smart.

 A torque sensor is a more complicated piece equipment so adds cost to the bike (perhaps $100 at manufacture), so the main reason it is sold as ‘better’ is that it is more expensive.
-Almost all mid-drive bikes will have torque sensors.
-[Edit Jan 2018: This cost has come down considerably, see interview with Wai Won Ching]
+Almost all mid-drive bikes will have torque sensors (aftermarket conversions typically don’t).
+[Edit Jan 2018: This cost has come down considerably, see interview with Wai Won Ching] [July 2018: I learned that there are different ways to implement a torque sensor.
+Because the strains being measured are tiny, the positioning and materials used have a big impact as does the programming of the firmware, ie it is not as simple as whacking on a cheap measuring thing]

 You’ll notice that I haven’t yet answered the headline question.
 The answer: It depends…